 In addition to being trustees of the New Melbourne Cemetery, Fawkner, the five corporations became trustees of the Coburg Public Cemetery under the provisions of the Cemeteries (Coburg Public Cemetery) Act 1970, (proclamation gazetted on 22 April 1970).

-In 1971, by an Act of Parliament, Cemeteries (Fawkner Crematorium and Memorial Park) Act, No 8116, the name of the New Melbourne Cemetery was changed to Fawkner Crematorium & Memorial Park.
+In 1971, by an Act of Parliament, Cemeteries (Fawkner Crematorium and Memorial Park) Act (No. 8116), the name of the New Melbourne Cemetery was changed to Fawkner Crematorium & Memorial Park.
 Originally established under the trusteeship of local mayors and councillors, the Park passed into the management of an independent Trust in 1971.
-The Trust is managed in accordance with the Cemeteries & Crematoria Act 2003.